VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: VoiceBridge

 Hence, we present~\textit{joint neural prior}, aiming at uniformly reducing the distance between each LQ prior $\mathbf{z}_1$ and the ground-truth target $\mathbf{z}_0$, thereby facilitating the bridge generation process.
 Specifically, given the pre-trained EP-VAE encoder $\mathcal{E}$ used for $\mathbf{x}_1$, we fine-tune it to obtain a new version, $\mathcal{E}^\text{np}$, which is capable of converging LQ priors $\mathbf{z}_1$ to a joint neural prior, $\mathbf{z}^\text{np}_1$.
 Given the waveform pair $(\mathbf{x}_0,\mathbf{x}_1)$, we encode $\mathbf{x}_0$ with the pre-trained $\mathcal{E}$, and $\mathbf{x}_1$ with a trainable encoder $\mathcal{E}^\text{np}$ initialized from $\mathcal{E}$.
 Their latent representations $ \mathbf{z}_0 = \mathcal{E}(\mathbf{x}_0)$ and $ \mathbf{z}_1^\text{np} = \mathcal{E}^\text{np}(\mathbf{x}_1)$ are then decoded via the shared pre-trained EP-VAE decoder $\mathcal{D}$ into waveform $ \hat{\mathbf{x}}_0 = \mathcal{D}(\mathbf{z}_0)$ and $ \hat{\mathbf{x}}_1^\text{np} = \mathcal{D}(\mathbf{z}_1^\text{np})$.
 Then, we reduce the distance between each LQ prior and the ground-truth target from both data and latent spaces with:

-where $\mathcal{L}_{\text{latent}}$ has been the joint neural prior loss consisting of MSE loss and cosine similarity loss as introduced in Appendix~\ref{appendix:training}, and $\mathcal{L}_{\text{data}}^\text{ep}$ is the data-space loss in EP-VAE training modified for prior convergence.
+where $\mathcal{L}_{\text{lat.}}$ has been the joint neural prior loss consisting of MSE loss and cosine similarity loss as introduced in Appendix~\ref{appendix:training}, and $\mathcal{L}_{\text{data}}^\text{ep}$ is the data-space loss in EP-VAE training modified for prior convergence.
+Prior works~\citep{fang2021variational} applies a KL convergence loss to a VAE for speech denoising.
+In contrast, we add objectives including cosine similarity in latent space and multiple supervision signals in the reconstructed data space, in order to reduce the distance between the latents in all geometrical measures.
+We prove our method achieves better results in Appendix~\ref{appendix:ablation}.

 Namely, as shown in Equation~\ref{eq:pc-encoder}, the encoder $\mathcal{E}^\text{np}$ is fine-tuned with changed objectives to converge different LQ priors to HQ target, rather than still learning the latent presentation for reconstruction as Equation~\ref{eq:epvae}.
 Moreover, the EP constraint is preserved.
 When reducing the distance between LQ priors $\mathbf{z}_1$ and the HQ target $\mathbf{z}_0$ to achieve $\mathbf{z}_1^{\text{np}}$, scale equivariance is simultaneously required, which inherits the EP property to measure the consistency at varying energy levels.
 As shown in Figure~\ref{fig:pc}, this technique significantly closes the distance between different LQ priors and the HQ target in the latent space, and naturally reduces the burden of LBM modeling.
 A further quantitative analysis on the prior distance is shown in Appendix~\ref{appendix:latents}